Louis Fischer: Denial of the Soviet famine of 1932–33

-When asked on a lecture tour of the United States about earlier reports of a million having died in Khazakstan he said:Who counted them?
+When asked on a lecture tour of the United States about earlier reports of a million having died in Kazakhstan he said:Who counted them?
 How could anyone march through a country and count a million people?
 Of course people are hungry--desperately hungry.
-Russia is tunring over from agriculture to industrialism.
+Russia is turning over from agriculture to industrialism.
 It is like a man going into business on small capital.Myra Page was clear that Fischer knew that, in the wake of Stalin's collectivization and grain seizures, there had been mass starvation.
 He had discussed the famine with her in Moscow in 1933, and indeed tried to persuade her "to go down to the Ukraine" and see for herself.
 She and her husband, John Markey, refused to believe him.
 "We didn't know about the horrors of collectivization because we chose not to know."

-In his essay for the collection The God That Failed, published in 1949, Fischer would go on to state that the policy of collectivization in Ukraine “produced the famine of 1931-32, which killed several million people”.
+In his essay for the collection The God that Failed, published in 1949, Fischer would go on to state that the policy of collectivization in Ukraine “produced the famine of 1931-32, which killed several million people”.